 2 HONEY BUZZARDS (bondrée apivore) were seen from the Cascade at around 12h50 today.

 Great report from Pierre of a MARSH WARBLER (rousserolle verderolle) near the football pitch, singing in the late afternoon sun.
-A little later he found the first REDSTART (rougequeue à front blanc) for the year – the bird, a female, was seen moving through the Savanna near the Mare Perchée.
+A little later he found the first REDSTART (rougequeue à front blanc) for the year, a female, near the Mare Perchée.

 Cold and windy weather again early morning.
-At 06h55 a HOBBY (faucon hobereau) rose up over the wooded western slope and winnowed south-eastwards over the pond.
-Almost immediately afterwards 2 TURTLE DOVES (tourterelle des bois) dashed south and a little later a SPOTTED FLYCATCHER (gobemouche gris) was found in the Savanna.
-At 08h20, excellent views of a female MARSH HARRIER (busard des roseaux) which flapped in low from the southwest and continued over the Cascade and the Northern Fields before turning and flying away to the southeast – hassled all the way by a pesky crow.
+At 06h55 a HOBBY (faucon hobereau) rose up over the wooded western slope and winnowed southeastwards over the pond.
+2 TURTLE DOVES (tourterelle des bois) dashed south and a little later a SPOTTED FLYCATCHER (gobemouche gris) was found in the Savanna.
+At 08h20, excellent views of a female MARSH HARRIER (busard des roseaux) which flapped in low from the southwest and continued over the Cascade and the Northern Fields before turning and flying away to the southeast, hassled all the way by a pesky crow.

 Pierre went bravely birding into the wind and rain this afternoon and was rewarded at 16h20 with 2 more HONEY BUZZARDS (bondrée apivore) which appeared east of the park and circled low and lazily overhead before eventually drifting away westwards.
 Interesting that these birds, unlike Laurent's yesterday, did not seem to be in active migration.